pagopa/developer-portal/.changeset/rare-pans-flash.md

 "nextjs-website": patch
 ---

-[DEV-1315]: add the highlight and hide action on webinars' questions list
+Add the highlight and hide action on webinars' questions list